faisal-irzal/faisal-irzal.github.io/_posts/2021-07-22-EnergyProdOps.md

 ### Data Exploration & Analysis

 To conduct the initial data exploration, pandas-profiling library is used for generating basic insights.
 The library works with pandas dataframe and can provide quick and basic exploratory data analysis.
-Below graph shows Pearson's correlation between the features in the combined cycle power plant data.
+Below graph shows **Pearson's Correlation** between the features in the Combined Cycle Power Plant data as well as Market Forecast Data.

 <table>
   <tr>
-    <td> <p align="center">  Power Plant Data </p> </td>
+    <td> <p align="center">  **Power Plant Data** </p> </td>
     <td> <p align="center">  Market Forecast Data </p> </td>
   </tr>
   <tr>